Henry Schut

 Henry Schut (born 1976) is a Dutch sports journalist.

+Biography

 Schut was born in Scherpenzeel, Gelderland.
-From 1995 he attended the School voor Journalistiek.
-In 2005 Schut made his debut as radio and television presenter.
+He aspired to be a radio discjockey from an early age.
+However, due to limited opportunities in that field, his school counselor advised him to attended the School voor Journalistiek, which Schut did from 1995 onwards.
+In 2005, Schut made his debut as radio and television presenter.
 He has worked for NOS Studio Sport ever since.

-In 2013 he started as host of the sunday radio show of NOS Langs de Lijn.
-Schut has covered the 2012 Summer Olympics and 2014 Winter Olympics.
+In 2013, he started as host of the sunday radio show of NOS Langs de Lijn.
+Schut covered the 2012 Summer Olympics and 2014 Winter Olympics.
+As of 2025, he regularly appears as a diskjockey on NPO Radio 5.